Primary Position Title: District Manager

 - Be a Member of a State Girl Guide Organisation.

 - Hold or be working towards a Management Qualification as a District Manager.

 - Satisfy Police and Working with Children checks as required by State Legislation.

-- Hold a First Aid Statement of Completion – “Provide Basic Emergency Life Support” (Theory only).
+- Hold (as a minimum) a First Aid Statement of Completion – “Provide Basic Emergency Life Support” (Theory only).

 Capabilities and personal attributes

 - Commitment to the principles of Guiding and willingness to make or renew the Guide promise.

 - Commitment to the development of girls and women.

 - Highly developed people skills including the ability to work collaboratively with others and to bring out the best in them.